Count Nefaria: Powers and abilities

-Count Nefaria was a normal human with a genius intellect long before he'd gained his superpowers.
-He was a well versed scientist, inventor, theoretical physicist, adept strategist and organizational leader with deep ties to the underworld through his own crime family, The Maggia.
-Such a taciturn criminal mastermind is he that upon his first appearance he'd easily turned the American public and the world over against The Avengers in their first meeting.
-It wasn't until being subjected to a process perfected by one of Baron Heinrich Zemo's scientists Dr. Kenneth Sturdy that he was granted the combined powers of the villains the Living Laser (energy projection), Power Man (strength), and Whirlwind (speed), amplified a hundredfold.
-Because of this, Nefaria is one of the physically strongest known humans in the Marvel Universe.
+Count Nefaria has a genius-level intellect.
+He is a versed scientist, inventor, theoretical physicist, adept strategist and organizational leader with deep ties to the underworld through his own crime family, the Maggia.
+During his first appearance he easily turned the American public and the world over against the Avengers in their first meeting.
+It was not until being subjected to a process perfected by one of Baron Heinrich Zemo's scientists, Dr. Kenneth Sturdy, that he was granted the combined powers of the villains the Living Laser, Power Man, and Whirlwind, amplified a hundredfold.
+Count Nefaria gained superhuman attributes in consequence.
 He has toppled a 40-story building with little effort, withstood a blow from Wonder Man without flinching, and fought an enraged Thor to a standstill with no apparent damage from strikes of his hammer, even stopping it with his bare hand.

-The character then aged until his body evolved, eventually shifting into pure ionic form.
-This increasing his already insurmountable abilities while granting him new ones, such as the creation and manipulation of ionic energy for teleportation, hand and eye blasts, ionic force punches, and/or controlling other ionic beings (and potentially gamma mutates) via parasitically siphoning their energies.
+Count Nefaria aged until his body evolved, eventually shifting into pure ionic form.
+This granted him new abilities, such as the creation and manipulation of ionic energy for teleportation, hand and eye blasts, ionic force punches, or controlling other ionic beings via siphoning their energy.
 Through this he can also convert others into ionic energy beings as well, in a vampiric fashion, turning them into his superpowered thralls.
 As such, Nefaria is effectively immortal and virtually indestructible.
 He also has the power of flight, when before he could only leap great distances.
 He's also showcased a new power, creating energy constructs to surround his opponents in ionic energy and move them about telekinetically.
-He has withstood simultaneous attacks by multiple teams of superheros at once.
-Although it is possible to deplete Nefaria's ionic energy in combat by forcing him to expend it faster than his body can replenish it, Giant-Man calculated that it would take three weeks of constant combat – without even giving Nefaria time to pause for breath – for even the combined forces of the Avengers and the Thunderbolts to deplete his ionic energy reserves completely in that manner.
-However, Madame Masque has developed a weapon that disrupts Nefaria's ionic energy.
+He has withstood simultaneous attacks by multiple teams of superheroes at once.
+Although it is possible to deplete Nefaria's ionic energy in combat by forcing him to expend it faster than his body can replenish it, it would take several weeks to do so.